TwiFic Doctorward Contest

 "I'm drinking and enjoying my night, so yes, I'm having a good time.
 Better now, though.
 Thank you for your help with that, by the way," I answered, with a slight tilt of my head in the nearby table's direction.
 I was raised to respect women, by both of my parents, and with my chosen profession, I had no choice but to do just that.
 I was trusted with the most intimate of problems and issues pertaining to every aspect of the physicality of a woman.
 With that being said, I was still one-hundred percent hot-blooded male, and loved to admire the beautiful contours and explore the many secret places of pleasure on a female's body, but only when the appropriate opportunity presented itself.
 However, my Mom didn't care if I was over-thirty, covered in tats, or if I had MD behind my name, she'd still lay the smack down on the back of my head like a little boy for being anything but chivalrous and gentlemanly.

 "Anytime, and no problem.
-I hate slutty girls; they're like wolves in heat, and it's not attractive to flash your lady bits around like a monetary asset.
-Besides, sex with any one of those plastic bimbos would be like throwing a hotdog down a nasty hallway.
+I hate slutty girls; they're like wolves in heat, and it's not attractive to flash your cooch around like a monetary asset.
+Besides, sex with any one of those plastic bimbos would be like throwing a hotdog down a hall way.
 You are too nice of a guy, Edward, but lucky for you, I have no problem with being blunt or rude when the occasion warrants it."

 I replied with a nod of appreciation, and watched as Rose skillfully maneuvered through the masses with her tray of beverages.
 Emmett and Rose were made for each other, as were Jasper and Alice.
 I had often doubted if there were such a thing as a soul mate, but now I knew it was possible.
-Just not for me it seemed.
+Just not for me.

 I was lost in thought when Alice's tinkling voice brought me back to the present.
 I didn't know she was near me.